dgor82/dgor82.github.io/style_guide_code.md

 I apply three simple rules:

 1. Enable nullable types consistently via `<Nullable>enable</Nullable>` in Directory.Build.props saved in solution root.
-2. Very rarely make any types under my control nullable (with the exception of using them for the fields in my monadic wrappers and a few other low-level/technical code exceptions).
+2. Very rarely make any types under my control nullable (with the exception of using them for the fields in my monads and a few other low-level/technical code exceptions).
 3. Instead, use `Option<T>` for any optional T, especially for Ts representing domain concepts.

-### 2) For potentially throwing operations: `Attempt<T>`

-I use `Attempt<T>` to encapsulate the outcome of an operation that might throw an exception.
-I steer clear of the name `Try<T>` (idiomatic in the functional world) due to its clash with the specific semantics of the 'Try' prefix for methods in C# (i.e. returning a bool and writing the result into an out variable).
-I also like `Attempt<T>` more because it's a noun, thereby aligning better than `Try<T>` with the noun-names of the other monadic wrappers.

-### 3) For potentially failing operations:  `Result<T>`
+### 2) For potentially failing operations:  `Result<T>`

-Encapsulates the return value of an operation that might either succeed or result in a user-facing error message.
+Encapsulates the return value of an operation that might either succeed or result in an exception or a user-facing error message.
+It uses a discriminated union for the failure state which can either be an `Exception` or a handled `BusinessError` (with a meaningful and localised message to the user).
+The DU is implemented with an abstract `Failure` class.
+In the `Match()` clause where I handle the `onFailure` case I use a `switch expression`, where needed, to treat these two types of failures differently.

-### 4) For validation error collections: `Validation<T>`
+### 3) For validation error collections: `Validation<T>`

 Encapsulates a collection of validation results/errors (e.g. to show a user everything that was wrong with their input).
 Only relevant in some projects.